jobicoppola/dotfiles/.jira.d/README.md

 * `jira in-progress XYZ-0000` - move issue to status "in progress"
 * `jira worklog add XYZ-0000` - open template in $EDITOR to add worklog
 * `jira worklog add --noedit -T 1h XYZ-0000` - add 1hr of work with no description
+* `jira view XYZ-0000 -t debug > field-info.json` - use debug template to see fields

 # Known Issues